 - Cast & Cure holographic designs over background

-These techniques not only add interest but create depth in your design.
+These techniques not only add interest but also create depth in your design.
 With the Chateau Du Parc label, the embossing and foiling take a monochromatic label and make it look timeless and luxurious.
-While the embossing doesn’t add color, it creates a texture that customers will want to reach out and touch.
+Although the embossing doesn’t add color, it creates a texture that customers will want to reach out and touch.

 Learn about how innovative labeling techniques can bring your spooky design to life!
 Download our e-book, The Complete Guide to Innovative Labeling Techniques.